maniacbug/TheCameraMachine/README.md

 1. cxxtest
 2. Arduino Native Core

+# Hardware Variants

+The Camera Machine support two hardware configurations:

+* Skycam
+* Handicam

+The same software runs on each.
+The difference is in how the hardware is connected and the sequences of events which play out on each.

+Please see Skycam/hardware.h for the pinouts expected on the Skycam board, and see Handicam/hardware.h for the pinouts expected on the Handicam board.

+For the event sequence, see Skycam/Skycam.pde and Handicam/Handicam.pde.

 # Configuring

 ## Events List

 The primary configuration for the controller is to modify the list of events which control what happens when.
-To do so, edit events.cpp, and modify the 'events\_table' array.
+To do so, edit the PDE file for the particular hardware board, and modify the 'events\_table' array.

 Here is an example.
 It says that at Midnight (00:00:00) on Nov 19, 2011, the "signal\_power\_on" should be raised on channel 0.
 This will cause any